 The days of training with long distance runs only, are long gone (excuse the pun) and the modern runner will cover a variety of distances as part of their training.
 Too much volume (distance) has been correlated to Patellafemoral pain (knee pain) and IT Band syndrome in runners.

-Doing a mixture of short runs at high speed (e.g 4 Sets of 4‑minute runs), threshold runs (2 x 20-minute blocks at faster speed than normal marathon pace) and mixed interval runs (Fartlek training) will improve your fitness quickly and keep you injury free.
-It is best to keep these types of runs on separate days, however, rather than finish off a long run with faster work; freshness is the best way to maximise your speed work.
+Doing a mixture of short runs at high speed (e.g 4 Sets of 4‑minute runs), threshold runs (2 x 20-minute blocks at a faster speed) and mixed interval runs (fartlek training) will improve your fitness quickly and keep you injury free.
+It is best to keep these types of runs on separate days.

 Train your gut

-Just like we our lungs and our legs, our gut needs to adapt to the demands placed upon it.
-Race day nutrition is often one people target and attempt to eat as much as they can the night before for fuel, and go down with stomach cramps after 20 miles.
+Just like our lungs and our legs, our gut needs to adapt to the demands placed upon it.
+Race-day nutrition is often runners’ main nutritional focus.
+We’ve seen many attempt to eat as much as they can the night before for fuel, which results stomach cramps after 20 miles, affecting your pace and ultimately your overall time.

-Treat your long runs in the month leading up to the race like mini marathons with your diet.
+In the month leading up to the race, treat your training runs like mini marathons with your diet.
 Eat meals high in carbohydrates in the preceding 3 days and eat/drink at regular intervals during the training runs (e.g. every 5 miles if comfortable).
-The muscles need a few days of high carbohydrate food to be fully stocked and practising regular food intake on the run will help prevent that upset stomach on race day.
+The muscles need a few days of high carbohydrate food to be fully stocked.
+Additionally practising regular food intake on the run will help prevent that upset stomach on race-day.

 The best supplement is a healthy diet

-It is often overlooked in the search for an extra few minutes off your PB but a healthy diet during the training period will make a bigger difference to your time than any supplements.
+It is often overlooked in the search to shave off an extra few minutes from your PB, but a healthy diet during the training period will have a bigger impact on your time than any supplements.

 The evidence for caffeine, beta alanine and sodium citrate is promising for endurance athletes but compared to healthy diet during training is insignificant.

-A healthy diet will also help stave off cold and flu which can mean a week or more of missed training, particularly since most people are training for the marathon during flu season!
+A healthy diet will also help stave off cold and flu which is beneficial to avoid interruptions to your training, as becoming unwell (alongside making you feel awful) can mean your training plan gets paused and replaced with a week in bed — particularly since most people are training for the marathon during flu season!

 We’ve all been in the same position; it’s one month out from the big day and you don’t feel fit enough.
-The following week you crank out twice the distance of previous weeks to make up for it, end up stiff, sore and at worst injured.
+The following week you crank out twice the distance of previous weeks to make up for it.
+But instead of feeling great and up to the challenge, you end up feeling stiff, sore and — at worst — coming away with an injury.

-Chasing fitness is the easiest way to break down in the lead up and a planned progression is the best way to ensure you are at your best on the big day.
-Only increasing mileage by 15% max week to week, planning an easy week (40 – 60% of your max distance) every month and avoiding too many hard runs in the last 2 weeks is far more sustainable.
+Chasing fitness is the easiest way to break down in the lead up to race-day, and a planned progression is the best way to ensure you are at your best on the big day.
+Only increasing mileage by 15% max week to week; planning an easy week (40 – 60% of your max distance) every month and avoiding too many hard runs in the last 2 weeks, is far more sustainable.

-At Pure Sports Medicine we specialise in prepping for endurance events, so if you need any guidance please speak to one of our team.
+At Pure Sports Medicine we specialise in training for endurance events, so if you need any guidance please complete the form below.